MartinAriasV/Explorador-de-Emociones/docs/APP_BLUEPRINT.md

     /**
      * @description Secure diary entries.
 Only the user can manage their own diary entries.
+     * The Genkit server flow is allowed to list entries for RAG.
      * @path /users/{userId}/diaryEntries/{diaryEntryId}
      * @allow (create) User 'user_abc' can create a diary entry under their profile.
      * @deny (create) User 'user_def' cannot create a diary entry under user 'user_abc's profile.